Let's solve Dictionary.

 This is certainly a correct approach.
 However there are a few issues we need to consider.
 How do we decide if a translation exists?
 How do we translate negative numbers?
 How much space do we require to implement this solution?

 This last point causes us problems.
-Looking at the problem statement, the possible range of input values goes from -2,000,000,000 to 2,000,000,000: that's roughly 4 billion slots we need in our array.
-An int in C requires 4 bytes of space, so that comes to 4 x 4 billion = 16 billion bytes, or 16GB in total.
+Looking at the problem statement, the possible range of input values goes from -2,000,000,000 to 2,000,000,000: that's roughly 4 billion slots we need in our list.
+An integer variable in python requires at least 4 bytes of space, so that comes to 4 x 4 billion = 16 billion bytes, or 16GB in total.

 Our current approach requires around 16GB of memory to work.
 This is far too much for most computers.